Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments

-Figure~\ref{fig:expA_impression_shares} shows the impression-share distributions $c_{k_\ell,b}(\text{Control})$ (salmon) and $c_{k_\ell,b}(\text{Treatment}_\ell)$ (cyan) over score buckets across the entire experiment window for categories $k_1$ and $k_2$, under the given thresholds, respectively.
-By definition, $\sum_{b \in \mathcal{B}} c_{k_\ell,b}(S) = 1$ for each segment $S \in \{\text{Control}, \text{Treatment}_\ell\}$, so each panel can be interpreted as a normalized histogram of where impressions fall in score space.
-Because most impressions lie in the lowest-score bucket $[0,0.1)$, the main panels are dominated by that bar; we therefore add zoomed-in insets over the higher-score regions.
-In these insets, for scores above $0.7$ in the treatment$_1$ arm (left) and above $0.1$ in the treatment$_2$ arm (right), both treatments allocate substantially fewer impressions than control, illustrating how the thresholds shift impression mass away from higher-score buckets.
+Figure~\ref{fig:expA_impression_shares} shows the impression share distributions $c_{k_\ell,b}(\text{Control})$ (salmon) and $c_{k_\ell,b}(\text{Treatment}_\ell)$ (cyan) over score buckets across the entire experiment window for both categories, under the given thresholds, respectively.
+Both treatments shift impression mass away from higher-score buckets targeted by the filtering thresholds.